Dimitr119/lesson10/README.md

-gcloud storage commands - uses in loading data
+gcloud storage commands - used in loading data to the GCP Storage